Emojipedia: Cultural impact

-Legal precedent
+World Emoji Day is a holiday created by Emojipedia in 2014 which is held on 17 July each year.
+According to The New York Times, 17 July was chosen due to the design of the calendar emoji (on iOS) showing this date.
+Emojipedia used the second annual World Emoji Day to release EmojiVote as "an experiment in Emoji democracy".
+In 2017–2020, Apple used this event to preview new emojis for iOS.
+Emojipedia reveals the winners of the World Emoji Awards each year, with past announcements held live at the New York Stock Exchange and National Museum of Cinema.

 In 2018, Emojipedia was presented in the Federal Court of Australia as "a reputable website in telling us how to interpret these faces" by a lawyer for Geoffrey Rush during a defamation case against Nationwide News.
 This was in the context of interpreting an emoji sent by Rush to a fellow actor, which Rush described as "the looniest emoji I could find".
 Rush said he would have used an emoji of Groucho Marx or The Muppets' Fozzie Bear if they had been available.
 Reports indicate Rush's lawyer "attempted to hand up to Justice Michael Wigney a printout of the emoji's meaning from Emojipedia" but a barrister for Nationwide News objected, stating it "doesn't matter what Emojipedia says the emoji is".
 Justice Wigney agreed that an emoji definition "is in the eye of the beholder": inferring the context within the message was more important than the Emojipedia definition.

+In 2026, Emojipedia made its debut in the New York Times crossword.